purs-nix/purs-nix/README.md

 # purs-nix

 **purs-nix** is a project which aims to allow you to use the entire PureScript ecosystem with nothing but Nix.
 It's currently only for use with Nix flakes.
+For help, you can reach out on the [FP](https://funprog.zulipchat.com/#narrow/stream/214955-PureScript)/[Nix](https://nixcommunity.zulipchat.com/#narrow/stream/285116-PureScript) Zulips.

 ## Gettings Started